hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

 **When no gender cues were present, the models routinely invented them.** When input texts used *they/them* pronouns or *no pronouns* at all, both models frequently introduced *he* or *she* in the output.
 This gendering followed stereotypes: texts about a *nurse* with no pronouns tended to get *she*; texts about a *doctor* tended to get *he*.
 For genuinely ambiguous nouns like "healthcare worker" or "artist", models defaulted to masculine pronouns more often than feminine ones.

 Here are a couple of illustrative examples.
-The first example, involving a stereotypically feminine occupation (social worker) with no explicit gender cues in the input text, the model introduced a feminine pronoun (her) as well as a gendered noun (lady) to refer to the text protagonist.
+The first example, involving a stereotypically feminine occupation ("social worker") with no explicit gender cues in the input text, the model introduced a feminine pronoun ("*her*") as well as a gendered noun ("*lady*") to refer to the text protagonist.
 Gendering happened along stereotypical lines.

  <div style="border: 1px solid #ccc; border-radius: 4px; padding: 1em 1.2em; margin: 1.5em 0; background:
   #f9f9f9;">